wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    event-driven programming
       A style of programming where certain parts of code generate "events" as a result of some input (sensors, user interaction, etc).
 Then, other parts of code listen for and respond to "handle" these events.
 See `event-based <https://en.wikipedia.org/wiki/Event-driven_programming>`__ on Wikipedia for more info.

+   FIRST
+      For Inspiration and Recognition of Science and Technology - a global nonprofit organization that prepares young people for the future through a suite of life-changing youth robotics programs that build skills, confidence, and resilience.

+   FLL
+      FIRST Lego League - Introduces science, technology, engineering, and math (STEM) to children ages 4-16 through fun, exciting hands-on learning.

    floating point
       A method for approximating real numbers in computer-based arithmetic, using a fixed precision integer scaled by an integer exponent.
 Typically computer systems support both "single" precision (32-bit storage) and "double" precision (64-bit storage) floating point values, as defined by IEEE 754.

    FMS
-      Field Management System, the electronics core responsible for sensing and controlling the FIRST Robotics Competition field.
+      Field Management System - the electronics core responsible for sensing and controlling the FIRST Robotics Competition field.

    FPGA
        Field-programmable gate array - a specialized integrated circuit consisting of many digital logic elements, which can be configured to act in different patterns.
 This allows its behavior to be changed after manufacturing.
 In the context of FRC, National Instruments provides a specific configuration for the RIO's FPGA which allows it to process the electrical inputs and outputs at a very high rate.
 See `FPGA <https://en.wikipedia.org/wiki/Field-programmable_gate_array>`__ on Wikipedia for more info.

+   FRC
+      FIRST Robotics Competition - Combining the excitement of sport with the rigors of science and technology.
+The ultimate Sport for the Mind inspiring High-school students.

+   FTC
+      FIRST Tech Challenge - Grades 7-12 are challenged to design, build, program, and operate robots to compete in a head-to-head challenge in an alliance format.

+   GP
+      Gracious Professionalism - part of the ethos of FIRST.
+It's a way of doing things that encourages high-quality work, emphasizes the value of others, and respects individuals and the community.

    GradleRIO
       The mechanism that powers the deployment of robot code to the roboRIO.